A Flexible Framework for Hypothesis Testing in High-dimensions: Introduction

 \subsection{Organization of the paper}

 In the remaining part of the introduction, we present the notations and a few preliminary definitions.
 The rest of the paper presents the following contributions:

 \begin{itemize} \item Section~\ref{sec:test}.
 We explain our testing methodology.
 It consists of constructing a debiased estimator for the projections of the model parameters in a lower dimensional subspace.
 It is then followed by an $\ell_\infty$ projection to form the test statistic. \item Section~\ref{sec:Results}.
 We present our main results.
 Specifically, we show that our method controls false positive rate under a pre-assigned $\alpha$ level.
 We also derive an analytical lower bound for the statistical power of our test.
-In case of $\Omega_0 = \{\th\in \reals^d:\, \th_{0,i} =0\}$ (Example 3), it matches the bound proposed in~\cite[Theorem 3.5]{javanmard2014confidence}, which is also shown to be minimax optimal. \item Section~\ref{sec:Other}.
-We provide applications of our framework for constructing confidence intervals for functional of the model parameters.
-In case of linear functions, we show that the length of proposed interval achieves the optimal rate established in~\cite{cai2015confidence}. \item Section~\ref{sec:numerical}.
+In case of $\Omega_0 = \{\th\in \reals^d:\, \th_{i} =0\}$ (Example 3), it matches the bound proposed in~\cite[Theorem 3.5]{javanmard2014confidence}, which is also shown to be minimax optimal. \item Section~\ref{sec:app-sparsity}.
+We explain the notion of approximate sparsity and discuss how our results can be extended to allow for approximately sparse models. \item Section~\ref{sec:non-gaussian}.
+We relax the gaussianity assumption on the noise component and discuss how to address possibly non-gaussian noise under proper moment conditions. \item Section~\ref{sec:Other}.
+We provide applications of our framework for some special cases: Inference on linear predictions, quadratic forms of the parameters and testing the $\theta_{\min}$ condition.
+In Section~\ref{sec:prior-art}, we discuss the existing literature for these subproblems and compare it to our proposed methodology. \item Section~\ref{sec:numerical}.
 We provide numerical experiments to corroborate our findings and evaluate type I error and statistical power of our test under various settings. \item Section~\ref{proof:theorems}.
 Proof of Theorems are given in this section, while the proof of technical lemmas are deferred to appendices. \end{itemize}